wyliebutler/my-dashboard/README.md

     ```
 6. The dashboard will be available at `http://<your-server-ip>:4446`.

 7. Use the EXPORT and IMPORT function to make a backup of your cards.
+Especially useful for testing the app.